 Use Teams Assignments and Grade Sync for Easy Auto Grading

+This wouldn't be a good Microsoft Teams tips guide without talking about grading.
 When using Student Information Systems, it's possible to make grading super simple using Teams.
-By using Grade Sync as a Teams tool you can grade and have marks automatically synced to platforms such as PowerSchool.
+By using Grade Sync as a Teams tool, you can grade and have marks automatically synced to platforms such as PowerSchool.

 If you create an assignment within Teams and provide a grading definition, then the platform can actually automatically correct and add that grade to your system, which can save time on marking and recording.
 It also means you don't need to have an SIS setup or connected.